Last updated on June 30th, 2026

 Things to know before visiting Capitol Reef National Park

-Before heading to the park, here are a few important things to know!
+Before heading to the park to experience the best things to do at Capitol Reef National Park, here are a few important things to know!

 Fee

-It costs $20 per vehicle to enter Capitol Reef National Park, however there are some free areas, including the hikes off Highway 24 and the main Fruita area.
-But to go deeper into the park, you will need to pay.
+It costs $20 per vehicle to enter Capitol Reef National Park.
 Unlike most national parks, there is not an official entrance station with a ranger that takes the fee.
-There is just a stand where you pay, but you can also get a digital pass in advance.
+There is just a stand where you pay, but you can also get a digital pass in advance or buy a pass in the Visitor Center.

 If you plan to visit more national parks in Utah or anywhere else in the United States, we highly recommend the America the Beautiful pass, which is $80 for a year and will cover your entrance fee into any national park, federal lands, and more.